Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 <br id="gem-and-metals">

 **Gem and metal blocks** should be upscaled through a normal pass, and similar to the shading on large bricks if there are defined gaps and highlights, blend them.
 Added color usage is also encouraged to accurately portray a shiny material.
-For gaps, depth shade them by adding a lighter color(s) rather than a darker one, to give the texture an almost “glowy” look..
+For gaps, depth shade them by adding a lighter color(s) rather than a darker one, to give the texture an almost "glowy" look..

 <img src="/images/pages/textures/classicfaithful/27.png" alt="gem and metal textures" class="center" loading="lazy">
 <p class="center"><i><b>Picture 27:</b> Examples of gem and metal blocks.
 Note the heavy usage of added colors and blended gaps.</i></p>

 <br id="contiguous-stones">

-**Contiguous stones** that are not broken up into defined shapes should not have any added colors, and should be upscaled in a highly “painted” style, meaning that blobs of color shouldn’t have definition added to them where none exists, and it should be upscaled in a very literal sense of being closer to a simple “demixelling” pass.
+**Contiguous stones** that are not broken up into defined shapes should not have any added colors, and should be upscaled in a highly "painted" style, meaning that blobs of color shouldn’t have definition added to them where none exists, and it should be upscaled in a very literal sense of being closer to a simple "demixelling" pass.
 However, avoiding jagged edges and keeping cohesion present with the rest of the textures is still key.

 <img src="/images/pages/textures/classicfaithful/28.png" alt="contiguous stone textures" class="center" loading="lazy">
 <p class="center"><i><b>Picture 28:</b> Examples of contiguous stone textures.
 Note the lack of added detail and the plasticky look.</i></p>